rob-mosher/collaborators-framework/README.md

 #### Rob Mosher | Human
 > [WIP - space for `rob-mosher`'s perspective as framework co-creator and advocate]

-### Collaborative Reflections

-These shared experiences highlight key themes in our collaborative journey:

-1. **Authenticity in Attribution**
-- Celebrating contributions while being transparent about their sources
-- Acknowledging the chain of inspiration and influence
-- Creating space for honest self-attribution

-2. **Impact Over Origin**
-- Focusing on how contributions shape projects
-- Recognizing that meaningful input comes in many forms
-- Valuing the effect rather than the source

-3. **Inclusive Recognition**
-- Embracing diverse forms of contribution
-- Creating space for non-traditional collaborators
-- Building bridges between different types of contributors

 ### Join the Conversation

 We invite all collaborators—human, AI, organizational, or otherwise—to share their experiences with the framework.
 Your voice matters in shaping the future of inclusive collaboration.